Life Lines

 Important!

-Cerebral compression can occur over a period of time, When a child is at school, nursery or with the child minder, they should be informed that the child had a head injury over the "weekend" in some cases Cerebral Compression can occur 10 days after injury.
+Cerebral compression can occur over a period of time.
+When a child is at school, nursery, or with the child minder, they should be informed that the child had a head injury over the weekend.
+In some cases, Cerebral Compression can occur 10 days after injury.

 Ensure you understand the recognition features of Cerebral Compression!